-Please consult with your roommate prior to making plans for bunks, carpets, TV, refrigerator, etc. Pets are not permitted, except aquarium fish.
+Please consult with your roommate to coordinate plans for TV, refrigerator, etc. Pets are not permitted, except small aquarium fish.

-The lounge is located on the main floor and contains a general meeting area equipped with furniture for study and recreation.
-A TV is also provided.
+The student lounge is located on the main floor and contains comfortable seating to study or relax, and a TV is available.

-The laundry room contains two washers and dryers and an ironing board.
-Please note, campus laundry rooms use water saving and energy saving high efficiency washers.
-Please follow all directions—including use of HE detergent.
+The laundry room on the lower level contains high efficiency washers.
+Please follow all directions, including use of HE detergent.

 Blakely Hall Facts

-Blakely was built in 1920 as the senior dormitory for the West Central School of Agriculture, named by the students and faculty for aesthetic appeal.
+- Blakely was built in 1920 as the senior dormitory for the West Central School of Agriculture.